bioinformaticsdotca/Epigenomics_2017/module2_lab.md

 samtools view -q 5 -F 1028 H3K27ac.H1.sorted.dupsMarked.bam chr3:44261378-44265378 | wc -l
 ```
 26

+Thus we can conclude that we see two genes - one has a strong H3K27ac signal and another does not.

 We can define a file containing locations (e.g. regions)